Register with a doctor

 NHS healthcare and prescriptions in Scotland are free.
 However you will have to pay for dental and optical treatment.
 If you have a very low income you may be able to receive help with these costs.

-If you are an international student in the UK, as part of your visa application you will pay £150 per year of study for access to the National Health Service.
+If you are an international student in the UK, as part of your visa application you will pay for access to the National Health Service.
 This includes spouses and dependent children.
+The payment for this is dependent on the duration of your visa.
+For up to date information on these costs, please see the UK Government website.

 You can get medicines, including those prescribed by a doctor, at local pharmacies/chemists.
 Prescriptions are currently free of charge in Scotland.